PART ONE: ANACHRONISM

 From the darkness, a fiery eye opened.

-A shattering gasp rose in my throat, and I knelt down on the sidewalk.
+A shattering gasp rose in my throat, and I knelt down on the sidewalk, Nick and Bonnie on either side of me.
 The deep rumble of car engines surrounded me, and the world was bathed in pale light as the sun started to peak over the horizon.
 A couple people on the sidewalk stared at us in surprise.
 They exchanged whispered disapprovals and walked a little faster.
-Nick released my wrist and stood beside me, his hands trembling ever so slightly.
+Nick released my wrist and got to his feet, his hands trembling ever so slightly.
 Bonnie seemed more confused than anything else.
 She looked left, then right, and then left again.

 "What was that?" she asked.